-3.2.3 General Linear Models
+3.2.3 - General Linear Models

 With the goal of trying to find better models that can explain the relationships between subjective and objective acoustical parameters, general linear models were calculated.
-Again the operational procedure was to use forward or backward stepwise modeling with an α -to-enter (or to-remove) equal to 0.15.
+The operational procedure was to use the forward or the backward stepwise modeling with an α-to-enter (or to-remove) equal to 0.15.
 The accuracy of the models was judged primarily by their R2 which represents the percentage of variance explained and secondarily by the standard error of the estimate which represents the magnitude of differences between estimated and observed values.
-The general linear models are presented in Table 11 together with indication of which frequency averaging option (Mi) gives the best model.
+The general linear models are presented in Table 11 together with the indication of which frequency averaging option (Mi) gives the best model.
+The general linear models for all the frequency averaging options (M1 to M7) can be seen in Morgado 1996.

-As seen in Table 11 almost all subjective parameters have suitable models except Background Noise and Envelopment ($\mathbb{R}^2 < 0.70$).
+As seen in Table 11 almost all subjective parameters have suitable models except $Background\ Noise$ and $Envelopment\ (R^2 < 0.70)$.
 The objective parameter RT appears as variable in almost all general linear models indicating that this measure can be very important in predicting the subjective acoustic response of churches.
 EDT and L perform almost as well as RT in that function.
 C80 however, does not appear in the models, perhaps revealing that it is not a significant measure in predicting subjective acoustic responses in churches.